 Cheese fries at 10 pm?
 Check.
 Waffles at midnight?
 You got it.
 The Lincoln Diner is a 24/7 hot spot frequented by students who need study breaks or coffee with friends.

 The Majestic Theater is a beautifully renovated 800-seat performance venue in downtown Gettysburg where Sunderman Conservatory ensembles, such as the Gettysburg College Jazz Ensemble, often perform, along with annual performances by the Peking acrobats and the St. Petersburg Ballet.
 Two movie houses within the theater offer independent and international films.
+Flats Original Flatbread Cafe, attached to the Majestic, is a great option for students to eat in town with a chance to use their meal plan declining dollars.
+Perfect for dinner and a show!

 The interactive online system for courses; used to post class readings, discussions, announcements and other items.